acolinisi/hpsc/README.md

     $ git fetch origin

-Reset your working copy to the remote commit, and checkout submodules to their new commits:
+Reset your working copy to the remote commit (replace `BRANCH` with the parent branch that you are working with, e.g. `master` or `zebu`), and checkout submodules to their new commits:

-    $ git reset --hard origin/zebu
+    $ git reset --hard origin/BRANCH
     $ git submodule update

 Note: we do a fetch+reset instead of a merge/pull because this is simpler and